JianerCong/wch/README.md

 # [enter] to quit
 ```

-## simple usage: Put some data on the chain:
+## Simple usage: Put some data on the chain:
 ```bash
 # 1.put some data on the chain
 txs='[{"type" : "data", "from" : "01", "to" : "", "data" : "hi", "nonce" : 123}]'